TrueLoveFor0/AC-Analyzer-analyse-AC-mains-supply/README.md

 **Home Appliance Manufacturers:** Companies that produce smart appliances might incorporate this technology for better energy efficiency and monitoring.

 **Energy Management Firms:** Organizations focusing on energy efficiency and consumption analysis might utilize the PCB for data collection and analysis.

+**Electronics Hobbyists and Makers:** If you are an experienced electrician and interested in DIY electronics projects might be keen on using such a PCB for home automation or monitoring systems.